- Home

 The odds of celebrating your 100th birthday are greater than you might think, with a growing number of people expected to reach this landmark age.

-Our research shows that the number of centenarians has more than doubled in the past 20 years – up from 6,920 in 2002 – a 112% increase.
+Our research shows that the number of centenarians has already more than doubled in the past 20 years – up from 6,920 in 2002 – a 112% increase.
 Rest Less also found that 82% of the centenarians in England and Wales were female – an overwhelming majority but a reduction from 86% in 2012 and 89% in 2002.

-The average 50-year-old woman in the UK has an average life expectancy of 87 years, but there is one in four chance she’ll live to 95, and about a one in thirteen (7.8%) chance that she’ll reach 100-years-old.
+The average 50-year-old woman in the UK has an average life expectancy of 87 years, but there is a one in four chance she’ll live to 95, and about a one in thirteen (7.8%) chance that she’ll reach 100-years-old.

-Stuart Lewis, Chief Executive of Rest Less, said: “‘Reaching 100 is an achievement which deserves to be celebrated but we think it’s important for attention to shift away from the age we are living to, towards the number of healthy years lived.
+Stuart Lewis, Chief Executive of Rest Less, said: “Reaching 100 is an achievement which deserves to be celebrated but we think it’s important for attention to shift away from the age we are living to, towards the number of healthy years lived.
 Paradoxically, while medical advancements during the last century have resulted in an increase in life expectancy globally, this does not guarantee a healthy and disease-free lifespan.

-‘With increasing numbers of us expected to live beyond 100 and evidence of growing inequality of ageing around the country, it’s important to do what we can to boost our own longevity and future quality of life.
+“With increasing numbers of us expected to live beyond 100 and evidence of growing inequality of ageing around the country, it’s important to do what we can to boost our own longevity and future quality of life.
 Small changes today can make a big difference to our personal ageing experience, both now and in the future – from taking daily exercise to staying socially connected, eating healthy and prioritising good quality sleep.”

 If you’re lucky enough to remain in good health, reaching your tenth decade gives you longer to enjoy life and spend time with your loved ones, but it’s also likely to put pressure on your finances.